AImageLab-zip/US_Cond-UNet/README.md

-# US-FiLMUNet: Cross-Domain Ultrasound Segmentation
+# Cond-UNet: Cross-Domain Ultrasound Segmentation

-This repository contains the official PyTorch implementation for the paper: "TOO BIG TO FAIL?
-NOT QUITE: FILM-UNET BEATS FOUNDATION MODELS IN CROSS-DOMAIN ULTRASOUND SEGMENTATION", submitted, and under review, to the MICCAI 2026 Conference.
+This repository contains the official PyTorch implementation for the paper: "A New Multicenter Testicular US Dataset and a Lightweight Cond-UNet for Generalization in US Segmentation", submitted, and under review, to the BMVC 2026 Conference.

 Here you will find the code to run our model in inference and to fine-tune it on your own ultrasound image dataset.